Mantos Blancos

 The Mantos Blancos is a copper mine located in northern Chile in Antofagasta Region.
-It lies about 45 km northeast of the port city of Antofagasta.
-Mantos Blancos represents one of the largest copper reserves in Chile and in the world having estimated reserves of 500 million tonnes of ore grading 1% copper.
+It lies about 45 to 50 km northeast of the port city of Antofagasta.
+It lies next to Chile route 25 that connects Antofagasta with Calama.
+It does also lie short distance from the Antofagasta-Bolivia railway.

-The mine is owned by Capstone Copper, a company based in Vancouver that also owns nearby Mantoverde mine.
+The mine is owned by Capstone Copper, a company based in Vancouver that also owns Mantoverde mine 360 km to the south.
 Previously, the mine was fully owned by Anglo American plc.